For bigger stories, plan the piece before you price it.

-This is the route for launches, batches, memorial series, and any commission that started like a one-off but needs a proof plan before a standard form can tell the truth.
+This is the route for launches, batches, memorial series, and any commission that started like a one-off but now needs a clearer plan before we quote it well.

 If you are here because the project picked up approvals, launch dates, packaging, or family sensitivity after Products or the configurator, you are in the right place.

-The planning read folds into the quoted build.
-It is the same proof desk, just with more room for reviewers, memorial notes, packaging, and launch timing before pricing acts final.
+The planning step folds into the quoted build.
+It is the same approve-before-we-print care, just with more room for reviewers, memorial notes, packaging, and launch timing before pricing acts final.

-- Products picks the family, the configurator handles one-offs, and consult catches the builds that outgrow both.
+- Products helps you choose the family, the configurator handles one-offs, and this planning route catches the builds that outgrow both.

-- Big scope, launch dates, and family approvals get scoped before the quote pretends to be final.
+- Big scope, launch dates, and family approvals get mapped before pricing tries to act final.

-- The output is a proof plan, reviewer plan, and honest next step—not just a polite email thread.
+- You leave with a clear plan, reviewer order, and next step—not just a polite email thread.

-Sometimes Products picks the family and the configurator starts the handoff, then the build proves it needs approvals, batch logic, memorial care, or launch timing that a neat one-off form cannot carry.
-Consult is where the workshop makes that reroute calm.
+Sometimes Products picks the family and the configurator starts the request, then the build shows it needs approvals, batch logic, memorial care, or launch timing that a neat one-off form cannot carry.
+This is where we make that shift feel calm.

 Workshop note